car insurance for a second car

 How many vehicles can I insure as a second car?

 Most insurers do not limit the number of vehicles that can be insured as a second car.
-This means you can also insure a third or fourth car under the second car policy, provided the conditions are met.
+So you can also insure a third or fourth car under the second-car rule, provided the conditions are met.

 What documents do I need to insure a second car?

-You will need the usual documents such as the vehicle registration certificate (part one), details of the policyholder and the drivers, as well as information about the first contract, if the second car regulation is to be used.
+You will need the usual documents such as the vehicle registration document (registration certificate part one), details of the policyholder and the drivers, as well as information about the primary policy, if the second-car arrangement is to be used.

-Can I transfer the SF-class of my second car to my child later?
+Can I transfer the no-claims bonus class of my second car to my child later?

 Yes, this is possible with many insurers.
-However, as a rule, the child can only take over as many claim-free years as they have held a driving license themselves and predominantly used the vehicle.
+However, as a rule, the child can only take over as many no-claims years as it has held a driving licence and predominantly used the vehicle itself.

-Is there an age limit for drivers regarding the second vehicle regulation?
+Is there an age limit for drivers under the second car rule?

-Yes, many insurers require a minimum age for all registered drivers in order to use the favourable second car policy, often set at twenty-three or twenty-five years.
+Yes, many insurers require a minimum age for all named drivers in order to use the favourable second-car arrangement, often this is twenty-three or twenty-five years old.

-Is the insurance for a second car always cheaper?
+Is insurance for a second car always cheaper?

-Not automatically, but by using special classifications and second car regulations, it is often possible to achieve a significantly cheaper premium than with a new classification in SF class zero.
-A comparison is crucial.
+Not automatically, but by using special classification and second-car arrangements, it is often possible to achieve a significantly lower premium than with a new classification in no-claims class 0.
+A comparison is essential.

 What if my first car is insured with another company?

-Some insurers, such as HUK-COBURG or VHV, offer a second-car policy even under these circumstances.
-Others require that the first car is insured with the same provider or soon moves there to benefit from the best terms.
+Some insurers such as HUK-COBURG or VHV also offer a second-car arrangement.
+Others require that the first car is insured with the same provider or moves there in the near future in order to benefit from the best conditions.

 Subscribe to our newsletter